shajra/nix-example/README.md

 #### Haskell Stack

-Finally, if you have Stack installed, you can run it from the root project:
+If you have Stack installed, you can run it from the root project:

 ```
 example-nix$ stack build --file-watch